ulmlr/lmlpages/markdown/maths.md

 Measurement: Understanding and using non-standard units to measure length, weight, and volume.

 Time: Telling time to the hour and half-hour using analog clocks.

+**Year 2 (Ages 6-7)**

+Focus: Expanding on number skills and introducing more complex operations.

+Number and Place Value

+Recognizing and writing numbers up to 100.
+Understanding tens and ones in two-digit numbers.
+Counting in 2s, 5s, and 10s.
+Addition and Subtraction

+Adding and subtracting within 100, with an emphasis on mental math and using number lines.
+Solving word problems involving addition and subtraction.
+Introduction to addition and subtraction facts within 20.
+Multiplication and Division (Introduction)

+Introduction to multiplication as repeated addition (e.g., 3 + 3 + 3 = 9 → 3 × 3 = 9).
+Learning basic division as sharing (e.g., 12 ÷ 4 = 3).
+Understanding the concept of equal groups.
+Measurement

+Using standard units of measurement for length (cm, m), weight (g, kg), and capacity (ml, l).
+Telling time to the nearest 5 minutes on an analog clock.
+Introduction to money: using coins and notes to make amounts.
+Geometry

+Recognizing and describing properties of 2D shapes (e.g., sides, corners).
+Introduction to simple symmetry.
+Identifying 3D shapes and their properties (e.g., cubes, cylinders, pyramids).
+Data and Probability

+Sorting and classifying objects based on their properties.
+Collecting data and using tally charts.
+Reading simple bar graphs and pictograms.